Natural gas resource planning

 Learn more about recent stakeholder engagement activities and our work on the next LTGRP.

-You can read the 2017 LTGRP and appendices, including an executive summary and action plan highlighting the key issues and recommendations to allow us to continue providing safe, reliable and cost-effective natural gas delivery services over the next 20 years.
+You can read the 2022 LTGRP and appendices, including an executive summary and action plan highlighting the key issues and recommendations that provide a preliminary view of FEI's transition to a low-carbon energy future in support of climate change policy and greenhouse gas emission targets.

 You can also read our previous resource plans.